Creator / Patrick McManus

 Patrick F. McManus

-An American humorist who writes about outdoor activities such as hunting and fishing; for many years he contributed short stories to (and served as an "editor-at-large" for) Outdoor Life
+(born 1933) is an American humorist who writes about outdoor activities such as hunting and fishing; for many years he contributed comedic essays and short stories to (and served as an "editor-at-large" for) Outdoor Life

 magazine.
 Said stories, which have also been reprinted in several book collections, usually focus on his misadventures in the outdoors or recount highly-fictionalized anecdotes from his youth, which was mostly spent in the small town of Sandpoint (aka "Blight"